Unicode01/LiteBlog/README.md

 ### Article Add Mode
 When you in the index page, you can enter the edit mode and click the `Add Article` button on context menu to enter the add mode.
 In the add mode, you can add a new article.
 ### Article Save
-#### Save as Markdown
-When you in the article page, you can right click the and select `Save as Markdown` to save the article as markdown file.
+When you in the article page, you can right click the and select `Save Article` to save the article file.
 You can edit it later.
-#### Save as HTML
-When you in the article page, you can right click the and select `Save as HTML` to save the article as html file. **You can't edit it more!**
 ### Comment System
 The comment system is under development.
 ### Add your own script and style